 Fahrenkamp won the competition to build a headquarters for Rhenania-Ossags (a Shell Oil subsidiary) in 1929.
 It would be interesting to learn who the other entrants were.

 It seems the Reich’s Naval High Command requisitioned the building at some point during the war and the basement was converted to hospital facilities.
 The photo below from 1945/6 show the upper floors completely burnt out following the Battle for Berlin (Imperial War Museum collection).

 The building’s current occupier is the Federal Ministry of Defense and hence it is not easy to gain access.
-The following images are from a small collection of images displayed in a street level window outlining the history and renovation of the building (German only).
+The following images are from a small collection of images displayed in a street level window outlining the history and renovation of the building.

-When the façade was restored during the late 1990’s the Italians had to reopen the original quarry in order to supply the replacement travertine marble.
-Personally we’d have preferred Fahrenkamp to have worked in good old concrete but it was a corporate headquarters after all and they like that sort of thing.
+When the façade was restored during the late 1990s the Italians had to reopen the original quarry in order to supply the replacement travertine marble.

 © Modernist Tourists 2016